verumconsilium/admin/README.md

 composer require verumconsilium/admin
 ```

-Once you've installed the package the next step is register the Service Provider
+Once you've installed the package the next step is to register the Service Provider.
 Add the next element to the providers array in your `config/app.php` file

 ```php